 - Move.
 Burn a set amount of active calories each day to close the ring.
 Apple Watch uses your heart rate and physical movements to calculate your calories burned.
 The standard Move goal is 450 active calories, but the number can be tailored to you, based on your age, gender, and weight.
 You can manually change your goal whenever you want.

-Apple Watch has 15 different types of workouts that you can record to count towards your goals.
+Apple Watch has more than 20 different types of workouts that you can record to count towards your goals.
 It has lower intensity exercises like walking, yoga, and dancing so there should be something for anyone of any fitness level.
 If you can’t find the specific workout listed, you can track it as “Other” to get credit as if you were on a brisk walk.

-Ideally, we shouldn't need a device to keep us active, but the combination of Apple Watch's Activity Rings, workout streaks, monthly challenges, and social aspect of tracking your freind's workouts, turn exercise into a game makes it more fun, holds me accountable, and encourages me to move more often, even if it’s just an extra walk.
+Ideally, we shouldn't need a device to keep us active, but the combination of Apple Watch's Activity Rings, workout streaks, monthly challenges, and social aspect of tracking your freind's workouts, turn exercise into a fun game.
+It holds me accountable, and encourages me to move more often.

 Apple Pay with iPhone is great, but it requires authentication (Face ID or Touch ID) and taking your phone out of your pocket.
-Face ID isn’t convenient in the times of the pandemic.
-With Apple Watch, you double-tap the side button and your card shows on the screen, then you point your watch at the store’s card reader.
+With the Apple Watch, you double-tap the side button and your card shows on the screen, then you point your watch at the store’s card reader.
 Paying will never be more convenient than this.
 You don’t need to unlock anything or take anything out of your pocket.

 While Apple Pay is the one feature that worked brilliantly from the first Apple Watch, it wasn’t widely accepted.
 Now, Apple Pay is accepted in the majority of US retail stores.